-- All concerns will be viewed alongside Central Bedfordshire's Thresholds Framework to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The school also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Central Bedfordshire Thresholds Framework, the level on concern sits at Level 2 or 3, an Early Help Assessment should be completed with the consent of the parent/carer.
-Early Help may also be provided on a single agency basis by the school, or additional support or advice for this work may be sought from the Early Help Team as a multi-agency response. - In cases where it is not possible to obtain consent from the parent/carer, the school will seek advice from the Early Help Team. - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child or young person and that improvement is sustained. - In the event that provision of Early Help has not led to improvements for the child/young person, or concerns escalate, the school will follow the step-up procedures published by the CBSCP. - In consultation with the Central Bedfordshire Thresholds Framework, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm, a referral will be made to Children's Social Care. - The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the CBSCP procedures for resolution of professional disagreements, also known as escalation procedures.
+- All concerns will be viewed alongside Threshold Document in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The school also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Threshold Document, the level of concern sits at Level 2 then support will be provided by the school as the Lead Practitioner.
+If, in consultation with the Thresholds of Need Guide, the concern sits at a Level 3, a referral will be made into the Access and Referral HUB.
+Additional support or advice for this work may be sought from the Early Help Service as a multi-agency response. - In cases where it is not possible to obtain consent from the parent/carer, the school will seek advice from the Access and Referral HUB. - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child/young person and that improvement is sustained. - In the event that provision of support has not led to improvements for the child/young person, or concerns escalate, the school will follow the step-up Escalation procedures published by the CBSCP. - In consultation with the Threshold Document, if the concerns about the child/young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Access and Referral HUB. - The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm.

+In the event of a professional disagreement in relation to a specific concern, the school will follow the Escalation procedures.